Denis-Bredun/Data_Organizer_Server/README.md

 This project uses **GitHub Actions** for continuous integration and delivery (CI/CD).

-Each push to the `main` branch triggers an automated workflow that:
+Each push to the `master` branch triggers an automated workflow that:

 - Builds the project using **.NET 8 SDK**
 - Publishes a Docker image based on the `Dockerfile`